hmrc/customs-declarations-end-to-end-service-guide/source/documentation/set-up-developers.html.md

 weight: 2
 ---

-# Set up
+# Set up for Developers

 ## Notifications
-### Defining use of notifications
-Part of an application’s subscription to an API, defines how notifications from the API will be delivered to that particular application.
+Part of an application’s subscription to an API defines how notifications from the API will be delivered to that particular application.
 All of the CDS APIs offer push and pull notifications.
-The details of each application’s subscription determines which mechanism (push or pull) is used for each application.

-If the application’s subscription specifies a push notification callback URL, that will indicate that the API should use push notifications for that application – and should send those notifications to the supplied URL.

-If the application’s subscription omits a callback URL, that will indicate to the API that pull notifications should be used with that application.

-### Receive a Notification
 **Push notifications**

 -	The push notification mechanism sends notifications out to the trade system as those notifications become available. i.e. CDS ‘pushes’ notifications as they are generated, and the trade system needs to be constantly ready to receive them